Piccadilly Palare: Song information

 As with "November Spawned a Monster", Morrissey chose to write about a subject unusual in pop music, namely male prostitution around the Piccadilly area of London.
-The title of the song refers to the cant slang language polari, first used by male prostitutes in the 19th century and then taken up by homosexuals in the 1960s to disguise sexual activities which were illegal in the UK until 1967.
-Morrissey said in his autobiography that he disliked the song.
+The title of the song refers to the cant slang language Polari, first used by male prostitutes in the 19th century and then taken up by homosexuals in the 1960s to disguise sexual activities which were illegal in the UK until 1967.
+Morrissey explained, "There was something oddly romantic about the whole thing.
+It spelt 'freedom'.
+Catching a coach and spending a day in Piccadilly was extraordinary".

+Morrissey wrote in his 2013 autobiography that he disliked the song.
 He called it "...a student work of novelty that wears off before noon".
+In 1990, he said of the song:

 Critical reception

 NME gave "Piccadilly Palare" a positive review, saying "It's amazing what a slap across the wrist can do for the creative juices."
 Ned Raggett of AllMusic called the song "another glam-touched chugger, its emotional heft provided by the wounded, bitter lyrics."